 Short sentences represent action.
 They also represent distraction.
 Long, ponderous sentences represent leisurely studies of the object being described.

 Short paragraphs mean I don't have anything witty to say on the subject.
-Thank the long-forgotten gods of sanity.
+Or that it's self-explanatory.

 The Muse Strikes Like Lightening: Rarely in the Same Place Twice

 I get my jollies…in many ways.
 Chocolate is one.
 I also get description ideas in many ways, but chocolate is not the secret to my muse.
 Dang, how I wish it was.
 Actually, I get my description ideas on car rides…long car rides…long car rides with no place to write down my ideas.
+For some reason my muse kicks into overdrive when it knows I have no escape and now way to pin it down.
 Try to have a notebook with you or something at all times so you can jot down ideas as they come.
 That goes for all writing, not just description.
 I have my ideas scatted over three notebooks, not to mention my 'inspiration folder'.
 And then there's my poor, mangled assignment notebook…

 Another good way to get description ideas is from other people.
 Now, going up to a friend and saying, 'Describe a giant's moldering teeth to me' is perhaps not the best idea.
 However, if your friends, family, relatives, ect, are talking about lousy dental hygiene, listen to how they say what they have to say.
 I've gotten my share of good description from this.

-You see Adolf Hitler, the Tooth Bunny, and the Easter Fairy walking down the street…
+You see the Pringles guy, the Tooth Bunny, and the Easter Fairy walking down the street…

 Which do you notice first?
-Hitler, of course, he's got that mustache.
+Pringles dude, of course, he's got that mustache.

 When you look at a person, what do you see first?
 Wow, does she have the hair…look at his eyes…dig that dress…gosh, is he fat!
 Personally, I notice people's hair first, unless someone's morbidly obese or has a tumor growing out of somewhere.
 But apparently that's not for everyone.
 My sister claims to notice eyes first, while I have to know a guy/gal pretty long to know their eye color.